daun-io/gpu-experiment-parallelization/README.md

 If you train 'model A' in traditional data parallel style,
 * Imagine 4 gpus can train your model in about 1 day if everything worked very well.
+* If you stop training at designated duration or epochs, you can program to train different model variants when the first one is over.
+However you cannot check their progress at once.

 If you train 'model A' and 3 more variant such as 'model A1', 'model A2', 'model A3',
 * Imagine 4 gpus can train your 4 models in 3 days